Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Design of

 \section{Design of \name{}}

-To implement \name{} in hardware, we need to (1) communicate the branch traces prepared by our analysis with the hardware on demand, and (2) design a specialized unit, called \BtUnit{} (\BTU{}), in the fetch stage to determine the branch directions based on the branch traces. \BTU{} is designed similarly to Trace Caches~\cite{rotenberg1996trace,rotenberg1997trace} and Schedule Caches~\cite{padmanabha2017mirage} in prior work, with two key differences: (1) traces are determined before execution in \name{} and no dynamic trace selection methodology is required.
-(2) In case of a trace miss in the \BTU{}, the frontend is stalled until the trace becomes available, while prior works would switch to a normal fetch procedure.
+To efficiently implement \name{} in hardware, we need to (1) communicate the branch traces prepared by our analysis with the hardware on demand, and (2) design a specialized unit, called \BtUnit{} (\BTU{}), in the fetch stage to determine the branch directions based on the sequential branch traces.
+The \BTU{} is designed similarly to Trace Caches~\cite{rotenberg1996trace,rotenberg1997trace} and Schedule Caches~\cite{padmanabha2017mirage} in prior work, with two key differences: (1) traces are determined before execution in \name{} and no dynamic trace selection methodology is used.
+(2) In case of a trace miss in the \BTU{}, the frontend stalls until the trace becomes available, while prior works would switch to a normal, speculative fetch procedure.